 The most notable advantage of this structure are taxes.
 Taxes are easy and can be logged on your personal tax return.
-There is no flat tax rate unlike when you have a company or corporation structure.
+There is no flat tax rate unlike when you have a company or corporate structure.
 Taxes will be determined based on how much you earn each year.

 This is commonly referred to as an LLC (Limited Liability Company).
 It’s arguably the most complex type of business structure due to the additional reporting requirements and bureaucracy in general.
 There are also administration fees that need to be considered when forming this business structure.